catppuccin/logseq/README.md

 ```

 ## Switching Accent Color

+This option is only available when the theme installed through the Plugins Marketplace

 1. Theme settings can be accessed under `Settings` > `Plugins` > `Catppuccin`
 2. Select an accent color from the dropdown under `CtpAccent` setting.